How far can we go with Amitsur's theorem?: Definitions and the Jacobson radical

 \section{Definitions and the Jacobson radical}

 Let $F$ be a field.
-Throughout this paper we will assume that $F$ is a countable field.
+Throughout this paper we will assume that $F$ is a countable and infinite field.
 Notice in particular that the algebraic closure of any finite field is countable.
-Let $A'$ be a free noncommutative $F$- algebra generated by elements $a, b$ and $x$.
+Let $A'$ be a free noncommutative $F$- algebra generated by elements $a, b$ and $x$; $A'$ is a free algebra in the category of non-unital algebras, so it does not contain elements with non-zero constant term.
 We assign gradation $1$ to elements $a$ and $b$ and we assign gradation $0$ to element $x$.
-By $R$ we denote the subalgebra of $A'$ generated by $a$ and $b$, and by $A$ we denote a subalgebra of $A'$ generated by $ax^{i}, bx^{i}$ for $i=0, 1, 2, \ldots $.
+By $R$ we denote the subalgebra of $A'$ generated by $a$ and $b$, and by $A$ we denote a subalgebra of $A'$ generated by $ax^{i}, bx^{i}$ for $i\geq 0 $.
 Notice that $A=RA'+R$, and hence $A$ is a left ideal in $A'$.
 By $A'(n)$ we will denote the linear space spanned by all elements with gradation $n$ in $A'$.
 In general, if $T$ is a linear subspace of $A'$, then we denote $T(n)=T\cap A'(n)$.
 In particular, $A(n)$ denotes the linear space spanned by all elements with gradation $n$ in $A$.
 For a given ring $Q$ we denote by $Q^{1}$ the usual extension with an identity of the ring $Q$.

-Recall that an element $r\in A$ is quasi-invertible in $A$ if there is $s\in A$ such that $r+s+rs=r+s+sr=0$.
-As every ring can be embedded in a ring with an identity element this can be written as $(1+r)(1+s)=1$, and $s$ is called the quasi-inverse of $r$.
-By $<x>$ we will denote the ideal generated by $x$ in $A'$.
+By $\langle x\rangle $ we will denote the ideal generated by $x$ in $A'$.